spacebanana420/parasol/README.md

 ## How to build
-* Install JDK or OpenJDK (recommended version 8 or above, older versions should work but are untested)
+* Install JDK or OpenJDK (recommended version 9 or above)
 * Open a terminal in the root of the project
 * Type the commands (not tested on cmd or powershell):
 ```